alvivar/TeaTime/README.md

 	})
 	.ttNow(1, () =>
 	{
-		Debug.Log("ttNow is arbitrary and ignores the queue " + Time.time);
+		Debug.Log("ttNow is arbitrary and ignores the queue order " + Time.time);
 	})
 	.ttWaitForCompletion();
 	// Locks the current queue, ignoring new appends until all callbacks are done.